-Amongst the expensive items on display will be this bowl of fruits; made entirely of hand-beaten silver, it was a gift at the CHOGM in 1991, featuring fruits grown in the country.
+Amongst the expensive items on display will be this bowl of fruits; made entirely of hand-beaten silver, it was a gift at the CHOGM in 1991 from Zambia, featuring fruits grown in the country.

 The palace will be open to visitors from 22nd July to 1st October 2017, when The Queen will spend the summer at Balmoral.